whatwg/cookiestore/explainer.md

 Cookies have also found a niche in storing user decisions to opt out of tracking by ad networks, and receive less personalized ads.

-Separetly, from a conceptual angle, a service worker is intended to be an HTTP proxy for the pages under its scope.
+Separately, from a conceptual angle, a service worker is intended to be an HTTP proxy for the pages under its scope.
 By this principle, service workers must be able to read and modify the cookies accessible to pages under their scopes.

 ### Reacting to session state changes

-While the previous samples are mostly aimed at updating a page's UI to reflect

 The following code illustrates synchronous polling via `document.cookie`.
 The code periodically induces jank, as `document.cookie` is a synchronous call